 “It’s a critical issue in health care,” said Dr. Patrick Aquino, who leads the Division of Psychiatry and Behavioral Medicine at Lahey Hospital & Medical Center.

 For a long time, suicide was linked to mental health disorders.
 While the prevailing wisdom suggests the majority of those who die by suicide have a mental health illness, new data suggests this isn’t always the case.

-Last year, a report from the Centers for Disease Control and Prevention, showed nearly 45,000 Americans age 10 or older died by suicide.
+A report from the Centers for Disease Control and Prevention, showed nearly 45,000 Americans age 10 or older died by suicide.
 Data for the report was collected in 2016.

 The report illuminated some alarming facts, including a 25 percent jump in suicides since 1999.
 The reason for the growing number of suicide deaths remains unclear but one of the key findings in the CDC report showed that 54 percent of people who died of suicide did not have a diagnosed mental condition.

 Situational stressors put people at risk for suicide, not only an underlying mental health disorder.
 The report highlighted factors such as relationship problems, job loss, and financial turmoil.

 “There are significant amounts of stressors in people’s lives that leave them feeling hopeless or despondent, and they feel there is no other way but suicide,” Aquino said.